 Section Two.
 Removal

-Any officer may be removed by a two-thirds vote of the corporation whenever in their judgment the best interest of the corporation would be served thereby.
+Any officer may be removed by a majority vote of the board whenever in their judgment the best interest of the board would be served thereby.

 Section Three.
 Vacancies

 A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by nomination of the Executive Committee and majority approval of the board for the unexpired portion of the term.

 The duties of the Chair-Elect shall be: